Randomized HyperSteiner: A Stochastic Delaunay Triangulation Heuristic for the Hyperbolic Steiner Minimal Tree: Discussion and Future Work

 \section{Discussion and Future Work}

-We introduced \textbf{Randomized HyperSteiner} (RHS), a stochastic Delaunay triangulation heuristic that overcomes the fundamental limitation of deterministic approaches to hyperbolic Steiner Minimal Tree construction.
+We introduced \textbf{Randomized HyperSteiner} (RHS), a stochastic Delaunay triangulation heuristic that overcomes the fundamental limitation of deterministic approaches to constructing hyperbolic Steiner Minimal Trees.
 By incorporating randomness into the expansion process and combining it with Riemannian gradient descent optimization, RHS avoids the local optima that trap existing methods.
+Moreover, as shown in Figure~\ref{fig:plots-poly}, the myopic behavior of the original HyperSteiner prevents it from generating complex hierarchical trees, whereas our proposed RHS, thanks to our iterative exploration procedure, is able to construct richer hierarchical structures with shorter total tree length.

 Empirically, RHS consistently outperforms existing baselines across diverse synthetic and real data distributions, with particularly strong performance in near-boundary configurations where hyperbolic geometry's advantages are most pronounced.
 However, as is common with stochastic heuristics for the SMT problem \citep{Laarhoven2011Randomized}, this improved solution quality comes at the cost of increased computational time compared to deterministic approaches like the vanilla HyperSteiner.
 This presents practitioners with a clear trade-off: RHS should be chosen when solution quality is paramount, while the vanilla HyperSteiner remains suitable for applications requiring fast approximations.
 We refer the reader to Appendix~\ref{app:scala} for further discussion on the computational trade-off.